-Lymphoma Research Foundation Focus on Hodgkin Lymphoma (a Lymphoma Research Foundation website) Lymphoma Research Foundation YouTube Channel Cutaneous Lymphoma Foundation Focus on Anaplastic Large Cell Lymphoma (a Lymphoma Research Foundation website) The Leukemia and Lymphoma Society
+Lymphoma Research Foundation Focus on Hodgkin Lymphoma (a Lymphoma Research Foundation website) Lymphoma Research Foundation YouTube Channel Cutaneous Lymphoma Foundation T-Cell Leukemia Lymphoma Foundation Focus on Anaplastic Large Cell Lymphoma (a Lymphoma Research Foundation website) The Leukemia and Lymphoma Society

-We are supporting Blood Cancer Awareness Month by providing these lymphoma resource links and a downloadable lymphoma awareness ribbon.
-Show your support by adding the lime green ribbon to your social media channels or email footer during September.
+We are supporting Blood Cancer Awareness Month by providing these lymphoma resource links and a downloadable blood cancer awareness ribbon.
+Show your support by adding the red ribbon to your social media channels or emails during September.

 About half of the blood cancers that occur are lymphomas, or cancers of the lymphatic system.

 Hodgkin lymphoma is one of two major categories of lymphoma.
 It is distinguished from other types of lymphoma by the presence of one characteristic type of cell, known as the Reed-Sternberg cell.
 A defining attribute of the Reed-Sternberg cell is its expression of the CD30 antigen.
 The American Cancer Society estimates that more than 9,000 people will be diagnosed with Hodgkin lymphoma in the United States during 2014.